Frequently asked Questions

 Holidays during term time will not be authorised in line with government guidelines.

-Please come and talk to Mrs Orme or Mr Thomas if you are having difficulty with exceptional circumstances.
+Please come and talk to Mrs Orme or Mr Holroyd if you are having difficulty with exceptional circumstances.

 What if my child gets head lice?